-- 1. Lithium Ion SuperPolymer ® rechargeable batteries such as showcased in our PowerPad ® 95, 130 and 160 batteries for the notebook market. - 2.
-Aerospace and defence, which require larger power solutions, including competencies in building systems for third parties. - 3.
-Electric vehicles, whereby we are developing our power-system designs for clean transportation applications.
+- 1. Electric vehicles, whereby we are developing our power-system designs for clean transportation applications. - 2.
+Lithium Ion SuperPolymer ® rechargeable batteries such as showcased in our PowerPad ® 95, 130 and 300 series of batteries for the notebook market. - 3.
+Aerospace and defence, which require larger power solutions, including competencies in building systems for third parties.